boostadv/MicroRouter.js/README.md

 ### forceRoute(path)

-If you want to change view from yours JS code.
+If you want to change view from your JS code.

 ```javascript
  router.forceRoute("home");